andreduvoisin/SimCity201/README.md

 ###Full Disclosure
 Unfortunately, there are a few areas of the city that we were not able to complete to our satisfaction.

+####Restaurants
+No A* implemented in restaurants.
+However, collisions have been mitigated by clever interior design.

 ####Money
 Our SimCity does not acknowledge changes in day.
 Accordingly, money has diminished value.
 E.g. daily working capital does not matter.